Videogame: Spirits Of Mystery

-- Mundane Utility: In the Collector's Edition, the princess—now queen—finds a phoenix feather to help light a lantern.
+- Mundane Utility: In the bonus chapter, the princess—now queen—finds a phoenix feather to help light a lantern.

 - Mythical Motifs: The princess is from the Dragon Kingdom, while Prince Thyrian and Isa are from the Phoenix Kingdom.
 The dragon is known to be very courageous and wise, able to control the elements with ease.
 The phoenix is known for its medical and healing properties.

 - Panthera Awesome: Isa has a pet panther by his side.
 Once you release it from the brainwashing spell, it chases after him.
-However, the panther returns in the Collector's Edition and is as sweet and docile as a house cat.
+However, the panther returns in the bonus chapter and is as sweet and docile as a house cat.